slimta/python-slimta/doc/manual/relay.rst

 When |slimta| is configured to be the final destination for the email message, it can stream a message to an external process to locally deliver the message.
-This is how applications like `courier-maildrop`_ and `dovecot-deliver`_ are given messages.
-This method is modelled of the `pipe daemon`_ from postfix.
+This is how applications like `courier-maildrop`_ and `dovecot-lda`_ are given messages.
+This method is modeled off the `pipe daemon`_ from postfix.
 This type of relay is provided in the :mod:`slimta.piperelay` module.
 Here's an example of delivery to the ``maildrop`` command::

     from slimta.relay.maildrop import MaildropRelay